 When you were in school, you were told you need to learn how to do math the hard way because "you won't always have a calculator on you".
 Well, while we now know that your math teacher was about as good at forward-thinking as the dude who said no one would ever need more than 640k of RAM, there has still always been the problem of more complex expressions, including using constants, fractions, exponents and whatnot.
-Well, while this app won't replace your education on how those concepts work, MyScript Calculator lets you draw your problems rather than type them, making it much easier to get answers to less-than-straightforward expressions.

 Just over a week ago, Aaron and I (Cameron) each received a review unit of the Excite 7.7.
 While I will largely be taking the reigns on this one, Aaron wanted to throw in his thoughts as well.
 Thus, while the bulk of the review was written exclusively by me, you'll also see his (clearly labeled) thoughts at the bottom of every section.

 Cameron: I have to be honest: after using the Excite 10 and coming away feeling "meh" about it, I didn't have high hopes for its little brother.
-However, after spending the past week with the Excite 7.7, I have been blown away time and time again.

 We've been hearing things about Google Glass, the Google-powered eyeball accessory, for a while now.
 While the device isn't quite ready for consumers (and won't be for a while), we got an extensive look at what these devices can do... right after Google-hired stuntmen jumped out of an airplane while on a Glass-based Hangout, then proceeded to bike across rooftops, rappel down the side of the Moscone Conference Center, and finally bike into the I/O keynote to deliver the device on stage to Sergey Brin.
-This is the first product announcement in recent memory where someone could have feasibly died during a demo.

 Today's Google Earth announcement brought a couple of nice new features to the Google Maps suite.
 In addition to moving offline maps out of Labs, the company also pre-empted rumors of Apple-branded 3D map software with a demo of some stellar 3D maps that Google has been creating with high-tech camera planes.
 Yes, Google now has camera planes.

 The company is using some sophisticated mapping software and planes outfitted with a bevy of camera sensors to create photo-realistic 3D maps of the entire terrain of a metropolitan area.
-This is in stark contrast to the previous method of simply using 3D building models.